LunarG/VulkanSamples/layers/README.md

 -scanning of available Layers during xglInitAndEnumerateGpus -xglEnumerateLayers and xglGetProcAddr supported APIs in xgl.h, ICD loader and i965 driver -multiple layers in a hierarchy supported
--layer enumeration works
+-layer enumeration supported
 -layers  activated per gpu and per icd driver: separate  dispatch table and layer library list in loader for each gpu or icd driver -activation via xglCreateDevice extension struct in CreateInfo or via env var (LIBXGL_LAYER_LIBS)